Multi-Node Deployment

 curl https://your-temps-instance/api/internal/nodes/1

-A node is considered active if it has sent a heartbeat within the last 90 seconds.
-Nodes that miss heartbeats are automatically marked offline and excluded from scheduling.
+The control plane is always present as node 0 with role control-plane and self-reported capacity.
+Worker nodes start at id 1.
+A worker is considered active if it has sent a heartbeat within the last 90 seconds; workers that miss heartbeats are automatically marked offline and excluded from scheduling.

 When you deploy an application with multiple replicas, the node scheduler distributes containers across available nodes using round-robin scheduling: